Achievable logoAchievable logo

 Transaction reports must be filed no later than 30 days after the end of the quarter in which the transactions occurred.

-Securities regulators provide three exceptions to the required filings of holdings and transaction reports.
-In particular, no filing is required for:
+Regulators provide three exceptions to the holdings and transaction reporting requirements.
+No filing is required for:

 • Activity in which the access person had no direct or indirect control over